-enter into similar credit, guarantee, financing or refinancing arrangements for any purpose with any person upon such terms as Host Marriott, as the sole general partner, determines appropriate.
+The operating partnership may incur debt or enter into similar credit, guarantee, financing or refinancing arrangements for any purpose with any person upon such terms as Host Marriott, as the sole general partner, determines appropriate.

-The operating partnership may incur debt or Host Marriott is not restricted under Host Marriott's charter from incurring debt.
+Host Marriott is not restricted under Host Marriott's charter from incurring debt.
 However, under the partnership agreement of the operating partnership, Host Marriott, as general partner of the operating partnership, may not incur any debts except those for which it may be liable as general partner of the operating partnership and specified other limited circumstances.
 Therefore, all indebtedness incurred by Host Marriott is through the operating partnership.
 Host Marriott has a policy of incurring debt only if immediately following such incurrence the debt-to-total market capitalization ratio would be 60% or less.
 The Board of Directors of Host Marriott could waive, alter or eliminate this policy without a shareholder vote.
+See "Risk Factors" in our Form 10-K for the year ended December 31, 1999 for risks related to our substantial indebtedness.

-In conducting its business, the operating partnership and Host Marriott may incur indebtedness to the extent deemed appropriate by Host Marriot, as the general partner of the operation partnership, or Board of Directors of Host Marriott, respectively.
+In conducting its business, each of the operating partnership and Host Marriott may incur indebtedness to the extent deemed appropriate by Host Marriott, as the general partner of the operation partnership, or Board of Directors of Host Marriott, respectively.
 In the case of Host Marriott, such indebtedness must be incurred through the operating partnership.